 Apart from the actions on the tracking area updating attempt counter, the description for attach for EPS services as specified in subclause 5.5.1.2.4 shall be followed.
 In addition, the following description for attach for non-EPS services applies.

-If, due to emergency services fallback (see 3GPP TS 23.502 [59]), there is:

-- a request for emergency services pending and the emergency bearer services indicator in the EPS network feature support IE indicates "emergency bearer services in S1 mode not supported";

-NOTE: See 3GPP TS 24.229 [13D], subclause U.2.2.6.5 for scenarios where a combined attach is invoked due to emergency services fallback.

-- a request for CS fallback emergency call pending; or

-- a request for CS fallback call pending (see subclause 5.3.7) and the ATTACH ACCEPT is received with EMM cause other than EMM cause #2;

-then the UE shall skip the requirements defined below in the present subclause for the receipt of an ATTACH ACCEPT message including an EMM cause value, attempt to select GERAN or UTRAN radio access technology, select a setup message as defined in subclause 5.3.7, proceed with appropriate MM specific procedures, and send the setup message.
+If, due to emergency services fallback (see 3GPP TS 23.502 [59], subclause 4.13.4), there is a request for emergency services pending and the emergency bearer services indicator in the EPS network feature support IE indicates "emergency bearer services in S1 mode not supported", then the UE shall skip the requirements defined below in the present subclause for the receipt of an ATTACH ACCEPT message including an EMM cause value, attempt to select GERAN or UTRAN radio access technology, select a setup message as defined in subclause 5.3.7, proceed with appropriate MM specific procedures, and send the setup message.

 The UE receiving the ATTACH ACCEPT message takes one of the following actions depending on the EMM cause value: